simeononsecurity/simeononsecurity.ch/content/articles/decoding-network-designs_-types-and-topologies-explained/index.en.md

 Decoding Network Designs: Types and Topologies Explained
 ========================================================

 In the world of networking, understanding different types of network designs and topologies is crucial for creating efficient and reliable networks.
 Network designs refer to the overall structure and layout of a network, while network topologies define the arrangement of network devices and connections.
-This article will delve into the various types of network designs and explore different network topologies, providing key takeaways to help you better comprehend and implement network designs in your own projects.
+This article will dig into the various types of network designs and explore different network topologies, providing key takeaways to help you better comprehend and implement network designs in your own projects.

 ### Key Takeaways

 * Hierarchical design is a common network design approach that involves dividing a network into multiple layers or tiers.
 * Mesh design provides high redundancy and fault tolerance by connecting each network device directly to every other device.
 * Star design is a popular choice for small to medium-sized networks, where all devices are connected to a central hub or switch.
 * Ring design connects devices in a circular loop, with each device connected to the next device in the ring.
 * Bus design uses a single cable to connect all devices in the network, with each device tapping into the cable to send or receive data.

 Types of Network Designs
 ------------------------